We don’t support this browser anymore.

 Our view

-We like the move.
-Performance over the past couple of years has been driven by rent hikes.
-Those same elevated costs, and the lack of new supply, are giving landlords like PHP more bargaining power at the negotiating table.
+It’s a bit of a balancing act though, as performance over the past couple of years has been driven by rent hikes.
+Those same elevated costs that limit development opportunities are giving landlords like PHP more bargaining power at the negotiating table.

 Ireland is also a key growth driver, with arguably better market dynamics than here in the UK.
-Leases tend to be longer term and it’s a key area of focus for future growth.
+Leases tend to be longer term, with better yields, and it’s a key area of focus for future growth.

 There are some reasons for caution too though.
-Loan-to-value (LTV) is high by industry standards, and has risen over the past year as property values have fallen.
+Loan-to-value (LTV) is high by industry standards, and has risen over the past year as property values have struggled to grow.
 There are also some question marks around growth beyond rent reviews, and with a relatively fresh CEO, there could be changes on the horizon.

 We continue to like PHP as a play on a resilient segment of the UK property market and see it as a benefactor of interest rate cuts as and when they come.
 The valuation isn’t overly demanding, and the prospective dividend yield is attractive – though nothing is guaranteed.